snowkylin/tensorflow-handbook/docs/_sources/en/basic/models.rst.txt

 For different tasks (or environments), we need to design different states and adopt appropriate networks to fit the Q function depending on the characteristics of the task.
 For example, if we consider the classic "Block Breaker" game (`Breakout-v0 <https://gym.openai.com/envs/Breakout-v0/>`_ in the Gym environment library), every action performed (baffle moving to the left, right, or motionless) returns an RGB image of ``210 * 160 * 3`` representing the current screen.
 In order to design a suitable state representation for this game, we have the following analysis.

-* The colour information of the bricks is not very important and the conversion of the image to grayscale does not affect the operation, so the colour information in the state can be removed (i.e. the image is converted to grayscale).
+* The colour information of the bricks is not very important and the conversion of the image to grayscale does not affect the operation, so the colour information in the state can be removed (i.e. the image can be converted to grayscale).
-* Information on the movement of the ball is important, and it is difficult for even a human being to judge the direction in which the baffle should move, if only a single frame is known (so the direction in which the ball is moving is not known).
-Therefore, information that characterizes the direction of motion of the ball must be added to the state.
+* Information on the movement of the ball is important.
+For CartPole, it is difficult for even a human being to judge the direction in which the baffle should move if only a single frame is known (so the direction in which the ball is moving is not known).
+Therefore, information that characterizes motion direction of the ball should be added to the state.
 A simple way is to stack the current frame with the previous frames to obtain a state representation of ``210 * 160 * X`` (X being the number of stacked frames).
-* The resolution of each frame does not need to be particularly high, as long as the position of the squares, spheres and baffles can be roughly characterized for decision-making purposes, so that the length and width of each frame can be compressed appropriately.
+* The resolution of each frame does not need to be particularly high, as long as the position of the blocks, ball and baffle can be roughly characterized for decision-making purposes, so that the length and width of each frame can be compressed appropriately.

-And considering that we need to extract features from the image information, using CNN as a network for fitting Q functions would be more appropriate.
-Based on the analysis, we can just replace the ``QNetwork`` above to CNN and make some changes for the status, then the same program can be used to play some simple video games.
+Considering that we need to extract features from the image information, using CNN as a network for fitting Q functions would be more appropriate.
+Based on the analysis, we can just replace the ``QNetwork`` model class above to a CNN-based model and make some changes for the status, then the same program can be used to play some simple video games like "Block Breaker".

 Keras Pipeline *
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^